cthoyt/cthoyt.github.io/about.md

 I spent 10 months at Enveda Biosciences to build their semantics, knowledge graph, and machine learning platforms, which played an important role in securing their second round of venture capital funding.
 I also joined CoronaWhy to advise on the same topics and reproducibility in computational science.

-At the beginning of 2021, I made the move to Harvard Medical School to continue my academic work.
+In 2021, I joined the Laboratory of Systems Pharmacology at Harvard Medical School to continue my academic work.

 I'm also a real person, too!
 I love making music, watching movies/TV, running, and traveling.
 I've been to 30 countries so far and tried beer in almost all